 Is July 9th Avenue far away?

 Sigue recto. – Continue straight.

 Sigue la calle _____. – Follow _____ Street.

-You can, of course, replace calle for other similar words like avenida (avenue), carretera (highway), callejón (alleyway) or puente (bridge).
-Remember that in Spanish, unlike in English, words like these generally come before the street name, rather than after.
+You can replace calle (street) with other similar words like avenida (avenue), carretera (highway), callejón (alleyway) or puente (bridge).
+In Spanish, unlike in English, these words generally come before the street name, not after.

 For example, if a street were called Chile Street in English, it’d be called calle Chile in Spanish.